madfam-io/plinto/docs/guides/LOCAL_DEMO_GUIDE.md

 **Talking Points**:
 - "These features cost $2,000-5,000/month in Auth0"
 - "Clerk charges $1,000+/month for SSO"
-- "In Plinto?
+- "In Janua?
 Free forever in our MIT-licensed OSS"
 - "We charge for managed hosting convenience, not capabilities"

 ### Minute 11-13: Migration Path (Anti-Lock-In)